 The amount of compensation provided by the temperature compensation element is equal and opposite in direction to the effect of the gas pressure changes on the instrument reading due to temperature, making the instrument reading only related to gas density and not related to changes in gas pressure caused by temperature.
 When the SF6 relay is in a non-working state (not filled with gas), the sensing system of the density relay measures atmospheric pressure, which does not change with temperature.
 At this time, the sole action of temperature compensation element causes the pointer of the density relay to point below zero when the ambient temperature is above the compensation reference temperature (20 ℃), and above zero when the ambient temperature is below the compensation reference temperature (20 ℃).
 The specific deviation from zero depends on temperature.

-Since SF6 relays are always installed with switches next to the site and are not easy to disassemble or support disassembly, as frequent disassembly can easily damage the interface and cause leakage, density relay calibration is mainly carried out on site.
+Since SF6 relays, parts of sf6 monitoring system, are always installed with switches next to the site and are not easy to disassemble or support disassembly, as frequent disassembly can easily damage the interface and cause leakage, density relay calibration is mainly carried out on site.
 Therefore, instrument selection for calibrating SF6 gas density relays should:

 Allow calibration of density relays without disassembly as much as possible.